Blue Shampoo is The Best Way to Conquer Brassiness in Your Brunette Hair

 Your hair will feel SO hydrated!
 I use it every time I use the blue shampoo now.

 What Not To Do with Blue Shampoo

 Don’t use it too often: If you’re going gray, you should only use the blue shampoo once a week because you can get a blue tinge to your gray hair if you use it too often.

 Don’t leave it on too long: The other day, I accidentally left the blue shampoo on my dry hair for 30 minutes (a number of little family emergencies happened and I had to run around the house like a nutcase with blue hair and blue hands!)

 My hair felt quite frizzy afterward, and even the Joico K-Pak wasn’t enough to get it back to normal.

-As you can see, my hair stayed brassy.
+As you can see below, when I put it on wet hair, my hair stayed brassy.
 The blue shampoo made NO difference: